phette23/everything-is-broken/README.md

 # EVERYTHING IS BROKEN

-Presentation for Code4Lib 2020 in Pittsburgh.
-WIP.
+Presentation at Code4Lib 2020 in Pittsburgh.

 [built with reveal.js](https://github.com/hakimel/reveal.js)